 Protect Yourself By Investing In a Quality Water Filter

 Why doesn't everyone own a water filter?
 That's a good question.
-I'm sure some people don't know what's really in the water they drink, either that or they plain don't care that they're drinking drugs, chemicals, bacteria, and poop.
+I'm sure some people don't know what's really in the water they drink, either that or they don't care about drinking drugs, chemicals, bacteria, and poop.

 The initial price on a quality water filter might make some people choose to go without a quality water filter, but the Aquasana (which I use and love) works out to about 10 cents a gallon.

 I called around and couldn't find Aquasana filters sold in stores so the main website is probably your best option if you're thinking about picking one up.
-They also run monthly specials that you can only get by visiting the company website.
 Here's the Link To Their Website